-• As a class, talk about the incredible condescension of the Son of God in coming to earth as a human being in order to die for our sins.
-What does this tell each of us about what self-sacrifice and self-denial for the good of others means?
-Though we certainly can't do anything like what Jesus did, the principle is there and should always be before us.
-In what ways can we, in our own spheres, emulate the kind of submission and self-sacrifice that Jesus showed us at the cross?

-2 For many people, submitting to God without knowing what will happen next can be a terrifying thing.
-How would you counsel people who are relying on themselves rather than God?
-What would you say to help remove their fears of not knowing-or being able to control-the future?

-3 As a class, spend some time praying for people you know who have difficulty in submitting to God's will, that they may see that trusting God's will is the only route to a lasting peace.
+- As a class, talk about the incredible condescension of the Son. of God in coming to earth as a human being in order to die for our sins.
+What does it tell each of us about what self-sacrifice and self-denial for the good of others means?
+Though we certainly can't do anything like that, the principle is there and should always be before us.
+What ways can we, in our own spheres, emulate the kind of submission and self-sacrifice shown to us by Jesus at the Cross? - 2 For many people, submitting to God without knowing what will happen next can be a terrifying thing.
+How would you counsel someone who is relying on themselves rather than God?
+What would you say to help remove their fears of not knowing-or being able to control-the future? - 3 As a class, spend some time praying for people you know who have difficulty in submitting to God's will, that they may see that trusting God's will is the only route to a lasting peace.
 At the same time, what practical things can you do for these people to help them see that they can surrender to God and that His way is the best?
 In other words, how can God use you to help others know of His love and willingness to provide?